 If you know how to vet fund managers, and if you have the conviction to stick with them through underperformance to the index over long periods, there may be a case for higher fees.
 However, by vetting, I don’t mean just looking at their past performance.
 There are a host of reasons why I don’t do this.

-I would not trust financial advisers to select either of these because too often it is as part of a sales tactic to make you feel like you need to pay high ongoing fees for their super-secret investment selection strategy, which is targetted at your greed (of wanting outperformance) and fear (of wanting lower risk without lower returns).
+I would not trust a financial adviser to select either of these because too often it is as part of a sales tactic to make you feel like you need to pay high ongoing fees for their super-secret investment selection strategy, which is targeted at your greed (of wanting outperformance) and fear (of wanting lower risk without lower returns).
 If you don’t know how to do it yourself, how would you ever know if it was a sales tactic or if they really had the expertise.

 It is my hope that people more deeply understand what 1% fees mean and are as bothered as me when an adviser knowingly makes it sound like 1% isn’t much.